Luffy0xCyber/python-exercises/README.md

 ## How to use

 You can browse the folders to see the code.
 To run a solution, navigate to the specific folder in your terminal and run the Python file.

+# Note

+Please be aware that some exercises are basic and don't reflect my current skill level.
+They are part of my learning journey.
+Also, sometimes the teacher asks us to follow specific instructions.

+Furthermore, a majority of the exercises were created by my teachers, **M. François Schumacker** and **Mme.
+Marianne Collet**.
+The solutions are my own work as a student.